TosbackCgusBridge-Bot/CGUs-versions/Msn/Privacy Policy.md

     *   MOST WATCHED THIS HOUR
     *   UFC on FUEL TV: Highlights - UFC 153
     *   Morosi: ALCS Game 3 recap
+    *   Rosenthal: NLCS Game 2 Recap
     *   Tigers on the brink
-    *   Rosenthal: NLCS Game 2 Recap
+    *   Find out what you missed on FOX Soccer News last night
     *   Cain, Lohse on Game 3
     *   Tigers take command of ALCS
-    *   Find out what you missed on FOX Soccer News last night
-    *   Davis: Heisman Watch - Week 7
+    *   Hall of Fame Hopefuls: Robinson Cano
     *   BROWSE ALL MOST WATCHED »
 *   WRITERS WRITERS